krisfoster/ni-k8s-demo/README.md

 For this demo you will need the following software pre-installed.
 This demo can be deployed to an existing Kubernetes cluster, if you don't have a Kubernetes cluster already setup you can use the terraform to create one on OCI.

+These will need to be installed onto the machine you will be doing the buidl and deploy from.
+Currently we suggest you run this on a Linux machine, perhaps an OCI Linux compute instance, and it is here that these dependencies will need to be installed.

 * `docker`
 * Kubernetes Cluster (or use the Terraform provisioning scripts to create one on OCI)
 * Linux OS - to build the images you need to be on linux.
 Consider running this from an OCI OL8 compute instance.
 TODO :: provide docker based native image builds